 In lieu of flowers, memorial donations may be made to the Alzheimer�s Association, Connecticut Chapter, 96 Oak St., Hartford, CT 06106 or a charity of one�s choice.

-To plant a tree in memory of Joseph Michalik, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Joseph Michalik, please visit Tribute Store

 Wednesday, March 16th, 2005 10:00am